-Place chuck onto the bit, and secure with the bit retaining ring into the top of the chuck.
+Place chuck onto the bit, and secure with the bit retaining pins in the chuck.
 Liberally grease the threads on the chuck.
 Place the polyurethane chuck ring over the bit retaining pins, followed by the chuck ring.
 Screw chuck into wear sleeve by hand, alternatively, if using the rig to screw chuck on, ensure that no cross threading occurs.
 Prior to use, place bit in a bit basket and torque up chuck.
 This is essential, as the chuck can loosen if not properly torqued, and premature chuck failure can occur.